U.S. Transportation Secretary Anthony Foxx Appoints ILA’s Dennis Daggett To Federal Port Performance Freight Statistics Working Group

 “This appointment speaks volumes about the respect our U.S. Transportation Secretary has for the ILA, its members and our contributions to moving commerce into and out of America’s ports,” added Daggett.

-Daggett also serves as President of Local 1804-1, International Longshoremen’s Association, AFL-CIO.
+Daggett also serves as President of Local 1804-1, International Longshoremen’s Association.
 He has served as Chief Negotiator for the ILA-Metropolitan Marine Maintenance Contractors’ Association, Inc. negotiations since 2005, delivering three contracts that had over 95 percent approval rating among his membership.
 Daggett has also served on ILA-USMX Wage Scale committees since the mid-1990s.

 A fourth generation member of his family to work in the longshore industry, Dennis Daggett followed the path of his great-grandfather to work on the waterfront.
 Dennis Daggett is the oldest son of Harold J. Daggett, who currently is in his second term as the ILA’s International President.
 Dennis’ paternal grandfather and great-grandfather were ILA members working as longshoremen in the Port of New York and New Jersey.